YC Faculty

 Biography

-Meredith Joelle Charlson is a contemporary dance and theater choreographer based in the San Francisco Bay Area.
+Meredith Joelle Charlson is a contemporary dance and theater artist based in the San Francisco Bay Area.
 She trained at the ODC/Dance School and was a trainee for Kibbutz Contemporary Dance Company in Northern Israel.
 Meredith has worked as a teaching artist for the A.C.T.
-Young Conservatory, College of San Mateo, and the Tabard Theatre, and was the Children's Chorus Co-Rehearsal Director for ODC/Dance's "The Velveteen Rabbit" (2018/9 home and touring productions).
-She has also created contemporary works for College of San Mateo's Dance Department, for Raison D’être Dance Project in Bozeman, MT, and for The Kitchen SF.
-Meredith graduated from Stanford University with a B.A. in Comparative Literature and a minor in Theater and Performance Studies (TAPS).
-Upon graduation, Meredith received the Louis Sudler prize for Outstanding Achievement in the field of Dance.
-Recent theater credits include Choreographer for "Bright Star" (Palo Alto Players), Choreographer for "Into the Woods" (A.C.T., Young Conservatory), Choreographer for "The School for Scandal" (A.C.T., MFA), Assistant Choreographer for "A Walk on the Moon" (A.C.T., Mainstage), Choreographer for "Tinderella: the modern musical" (The Custom Made Theatre Company and FaultLine Theater), and Assistant Director for "The Grapes of Wrath" (Los Altos Stage Company).
+Young Conservatory, Berkeley Playhouse, College of San Mateo, and the Tabard Theatre, and was the Children's Chorus Co-Rehearsal Director for ODC/Dance's The Velveteen Rabbit (2018/9 home and touring productions).
+Favorite theater credits include Director for Spamalot (Berkeley Playhouse, YouthStage), Choreographer for Bright Star (Palo Alto Players), Choreographer for Into the Woods (A.C.T., Young Conservatory), Choreographer for The School for Scandal (A.C.T., MFA), Assistant Choreographer for A Walk on the Moon (A.C.T., Mainstage), Choreographer for Tinderella: the modern musical (The Custom Made Theatre Company and FaultLine Theater), and Assistant Director for The Grapes of Wrath (Los Altos Stage Company).
 She believes that every body can dance.

 Biography

-Musical Theater, Voice
+Acting, Musical Theater, Cabaret

 Biography